Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

 We can also perform this decomposition at the level of the Lie group.
-In an open subset, $U$ of $G_0$ (the Lie group with Lie algebra $\fg_0$) we have the decomposition $G_0 = N_- H N_+$. $U$ is known as the big Bruhat cell, and within it this decomposition is unique.
-We then have $G = G_0\times{\widetilde H}$, and we can identify the subgroups $L_\pm$ with Lie algebras $\fl_\pm$ respectively.
-They are
+Let $G_0$ be the complex simple Lie group with Lie algebra $\fg_0$.
+We write $H$ and $N_\pm$ for its subgroups with Lie algebras $\fh$ and $\fn_\pm$ respectively.
+We may then identify the dense open set $U = N_-HN_+\subset G_0$ of elements $g_0\in G_0$ which can be expressed in the form $g_0 = n_-hn_+$ for $h\in H$, $n_\pm\in N_\pm$.
+This coincides with the big Bruhat cell, and within it this decomposition is unique.
+Define the complex reductive Lie group $G = G_0\times{\widetilde H}$ which has Lie algebra $\fg$.
+It has subgroups